-Generic Abreva is currently not available in the United States.
-The drug is protected by a patent until December 2013.
-However, patents for specific uses or lawsuits could delay the generic medication's availability beyond this time.
+Generic Abreva (docosanol) is currently not available in the United States, despite the fact that the drug's first patent has already expired.
 It's important not to confuse the active ingredient in a drug with its generic version.
 For example, docosanol is not a form of generic Abreva; it's the active ingredient.

 Abreva is made by Avanir Pharmaceuticals and is distributed by GlaxoSmithKline.
 It is currently under the protection of a patent that prevents any generic Abreva from being manufactured in the United States.

 The first patent for Abreva expired in December 2013.
 However, no generic versions are yet available.
 This suggests that another patent, set to expire in April 2014, may be providing protection against generic competition.
 This is the earliest predictable date that a generic version of the drug could become available.

 However, other circumstances could come up to extend the exclusivity period beyond April 2014.
 This could include such things as other patents for specific Abreva uses or lawsuits.
 Once the patent expires, several companies will likely begin manufacturing generic Abreva.